corey-braun/docker-containers/README.md

-These are the files defining the docker containers running on my linux server.
+Files defining the docker containers running on my main ubuntu server VM.

+Includes `docker-compose.yml` files for main services (in root directory) and home assistant services (in homeassistant/).